 This is a key position in an exciting and busy office which responds rapidly to crisis situations overseas.
 For DCHA/OTI to implement its rapid response strategy, it is essential that DCHA/OTI personnel receive prompt support.
-The Personnel and Operations Specialist has the ability to maintain flexibility in a fast-paced dynamic environment while managing competing priorities and meeting aggressive deadlines.
+The incumbent must be a proficient writer and proofreader, and The Personnel Specialist has the ability to maintain flexibility in a fast-paced dynamic environment while managing competing priorities and meeting aggressive deadlines.
 Providing knowledgeable, rapid response using standard operating procedures and making recommendations for improvements or innovations to increase effectiveness and efficiency is critical to successful implementation of OTI's programs and fulfillment of OTI's mandate.